Gerard Seghers: Work

 Stylistically and thematically, Seghers was initially strongly influenced by Caravaggio and in particular the work of Bartolomeo Manfredi, a follower of Caravaggio, who championed an idealised form of Caravaggism.
 Caravaggism, both in history and monumental genre paintings, continued to mark Seghers's work after his return to Antwerp.
 In contrast to Caravaggio, Seghers preferred a more idealised treatment of his subjects.
 The influence of the Caravaggisti is seen in his reliance on chiaroscuro, close-ups and an exaggerated expression for dramatic effect.
 He often used figures to obscure the light source (often candlelight) for dramatic effect.
 A work from this early period is his Judith with the Head of Holofernes in the Galleria Nazionale d'Arte Antica, Rome as well as The Denial of Saint Peter in the North Carolina Museum of Art.
 Favourite themes were scenes of music making and card playing.

 The theme of the Denial of Saint Peter seems to have been particularly dear to him as at least 10 versions by his hand are known.
 The theme lent itself easily to genre treatment.
 Seghers was mainly interested in depicting people of flesh and blood, preferably in a moment of crisis which allowed the artist to paint their various facial expressions.
 The masked candle he used heightened the expressiveness and added a spiritual dimension.
 Many copies of his versions of this theme were produced by himself and his studio.
-The Flemish painter Michael Angelo Immenraet repeated one of Seghers' variation on the theme in his programme of decorative paintings on biblical themes he painted for the Unionskirche, Idstein in Germany.
+The Flemish painter Michael Angelo Immenraet repeated one of Seghers's variation on the theme in his programme of decorative paintings on biblical themes he painted for the Unionskirche, Idstein in Germany.